WHEREAS novice drivers have the highest crash rates of any age group, and

 - No ability to obtain full licensure (the final stage) until the driver successfully completes the requirements of the first two stages.

-GDL systems vary widely, but typically, there is a required supervised learning stage of 6 months or more, followed by an intermediate or provisional license stage of at least several months with restrictions on high-risk driving before a driver “graduates” to full license privileges.
-The National Highway Traffic Safety Administration (NHTSA)—along with the Insurance Institute for Highway Safety (IIHS), the National Safety Council (NSC), and the National Transportation Safety Board (NTSB)—established such a three-stage national model for GDL to introduce driving privileges gradually to beginning drivers.
-Under these systems, novice drivers are required to demonstrate responsible driving behavior (no traffic offenses) in each stage before advancing to the next stage.
-After novice drivers have graduated from supervised driving and independent driving, most GDL systems restrict nighttime driving and carrying passengers among other provisions until the novice driver is fully licensed.
+- Graduated licensing restricts driving until one can show competency in essential driving tasks.
+All states have adopted graduated licensing programs requiring that progression to full licensure occur in stages (National Highway Traffic Safety Administration (NHTSA), 2006).
+The rationale for a graduated program is to extend the period of supervised driving, thus permitting beginners to acquire their initial on-the-road driving experience under lower-risk conditions.
+Graduated licensing programs vary widely, but typically, there is a required supervised learning stage of six months or more.
+This is followed by an intermediate or provisional license stage of at least several months with restrictions on high-risk driving before a driver “graduates” to full license privileges.
+NHTSA, along with the Insurance Institute for Highway Safety (IIHS), the National Safety Council (NSC), and the National Transportation Safety Board (NTSB), established such a three-stage national model for graduated licensing to introduce driving privileges gradually to beginning drivers.
+Under these programs, novice drivers are required to demonstrate responsible driving behavior (i.e. no traffic offenses) at each stage before advancing to the next stage.
+After novice drivers have graduated from supervised driving and independent driving, most programs restrict nighttime driving and carrying passengers among other provisions until the novice driver is fully licensed.

-Teen passengers increase the crash risk of novice drivers (Williams & Ferguson, 2002).
+- Nighttime driving and teenage passengers are two of the highest risk factors for novice drivers.
+One key component of graduated licensing programs during the intermediate stage is the nighttime restriction that requires the presence of an adult while driving.
+Most underage drinking takes place at night, so this restriction on driving is designed to at least prevent the underage drinker from driving.
+It also may reduce underage drinking itself because the beginning driver is not allowed to drive alone to the location where the underage drinking takes place during these nighttime hours.
+Research on individual state graduated licensing programs has shown a positive effect of nighttime restrictions on all crashes involving novice drivers (Williams & Preusser, 1997; Mayhew et al., 2003).
+More recent research has shown that nighttime restrictions reduced involvement of drivers aged 16-17 in nighttime fatal crashes by an estimated 10% and drinking drivers aged 16-17 in nighttime fatal crashes by 13% (Fell et al., 2011a).
+In addition to nighttime driving, teenage passengers also increase the crash risk of novice drivers (Williams & Ferguson, 2002).
 Several studies (Farrow, 1987; Doherty et al., 1998; Preusser et al., 1998; Aldrige et al., 1999; Chen et al., 2000) have documented the increased risk posed by passengers distracting the novice driver or encouraging risky behavior.
-As a result, the inclusion in GDL laws of a restriction against transporting underage passengers during the early period of solo driving is recommended by the NHTSA and the IIHS.
+As a result, the inclusion of a restriction against transporting underage passengers during the early period of solo driving in graduated licensing programs is recommended by NHTSA and IIHS.
 Begg and Stephenson (2003) found a 9% reduction in crashes involving teenage passengers following the enactment in New Zealand of a restriction on teenage passengers.
 Smith et al. (2001) found a 23% reduction in injuries per licensed driver following the addition of a teen passenger prohibition in the California GDL law.
 Fell et al., (2011) concluded that passenger restrictions reduced involvement of drivers aged 16-17 in fatal crashes with teen passengers by an estimated 9%.

 Aldridge, B., Himmler, M., & Aultman-Hall, L. (1999).
 Impact of passengers on driver safety.
 Washington, DC: Transportation Research Board.